 May – Watermelon

 Before summer officially kicks off in Korea, watermelons can be found in almost any market.
-Make sure to buy them right before summer since they are at their lowest prices.
+Make sure to buy them before summer since they are priced at their lowest prices.
 You can find a 6kg watermelon for 10,000 won.
 Try to find watermelon trucks in your area for the best deals.
 Koreans like to make juices out of them or eat them in slices.
 Moreover, you can easily buy fresh watermelon juice around Seoul from juice stores from late April to early August.

 June – Korean Melons